 Over two school terms, teams of students (ages 9-16) engage in two STEM problem-solving challenges.
 The Robot Challenge is building and programming a LEGO robot that completes missions on a field.
 The Innovation Project is to identify and solve a real-world problem.
 Both challenges are undertaken with positive, collaborative principles that are celebrated at the high-energy, end-of-season competitions.

-2022 marked the 10th anniversary of FLL in WA.
+2023 is the 11th year we have had FLL in WA.
 The program has grown from a small event for 56 students, and now culminates in multiple, day-long qualifying competitions and one State finals competition involving over 15,000 students, teachers, mentors and engaged local community members.